Washington Connection 2/26/2018

 At its fall board meeting, the ACB board of directors took action to further move the discussion along.
 It adopted the following motion: Pomerantz moved and McCann seconded that the ACB board direct the voting task force to prepare a report providing the findings and input from participants in the mock election, that report to include possible voting models and/or directions for further action, including cost considerations, and that this report be distributed through all communications media including ACB Radio, “The ACB Braille Forum,” and that this report be disseminated by no later than the 2018 midyear meetings.

 The mock election referred to in the motion was held during May of 2017.
 In this election, those on the leadership listserv were used as a sample set of voters.
-Ballots were able to be cast online and via telephone on both a resolution and a ballot for an office.
+Participants cast their ballots online and via telephone on both a resolution and a ballot for an office.
 We used the VoteNow system, the same system that both GDUI and Blind Pride International (BPI) are currently using for their elections.
-We had a number of comments on the mock election and although several different issues were raised, the overall view, even among most of those who had concerns, was that it was easy to use the system and a positive experience.
+We had a number of comments on the mock election and, although several different issues were raised, the overall view, even among most of those who had concerns, was that it was easy to use the system and a positive experience.
 However, the goal of that mock election was primarily to allow folks to understand how the system works from a technological standpoint, not to answer the ultimate questions of how we might modify our electoral process and the desirability of doing so.

 Together, we will work toward the best solution for ACB.